Minhtoi20xxx/LF-Launcher/README.md

   - Managing **worlds**, **settings**, and **add-ons**.
   - A **simple** and **modern** interface, easy to use.
   - Note: **Windows is not supported**.
-- The original version is **provided and maintained by Mod2090 — from Vietnam**.
+- The original version is **provided and by Mod2090 — from Vietnam**.

 ---